lplclaremont/vending-machine-challenge/README.md

 ### Testing
 #### Interactive playground
-In order to test the behaviour of my code, you can run the command line application in order to view te coins in the bank, make deposits and purchases and see the change that will be returned.
+In order to test the behaviour of my code, you can run the command line application in order to view the coins in the bank, make deposits and purchases and see the change that will be returned.
 Run it as follows:
 ```bash
 cd vending-machine-challenge